 validated procedures to human psychological problems.
 Adopting a clinical scientist

 model of training, students receive vigorous academic and research preparation.
+For admission application requirements to our Psychology program, please go to our Admissions Requirements page.

 Students are carefully selected from a large pool of applicants based on their promise